isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-boxing-class/index.md

 The upper consists of an Open weave mesh that makes the shoes lightweight and comfortable.
 The mesh also enhances the ventilation inside the shoe for a fresh and dry wear experience.

-In addition, the Everlast New Elite is a Hybrid Boxing Shoe that accommodates both gym and in-ring workouts. �The highly versatile hybrid design permits boxers to transition from the gym to the ring for an enhanced training experience.
+In addition, the Everlast New Elite is a Hybrid Boxing Shoe that accommodates both gym and in-ring workouts.
+The highly versatile hybrid design permits boxers to transition from the gym to the ring for an enhanced training experience.

 The High top design together with the ankle strap provides crucial stability and support.
 These two features improve support during punching, multi-directional movements, and when changing direction.
 Pros: